rockdaboot/wget2/docs/wget2_manual.md

       7   Protocol errors.

       8   Server issued an error response.

+      9   Public key missing from keyring.

+      10  A Signature verification failed.

   With the exceptions of 0 and 1, the lower-numbered exit codes take precedence over higher-numbered ones, when multiple types of errors are encountered.